“Nobody Died At Sandy Hook”

 “There should have been around 469 students and 83 faculty and staff to evacuate: Where are they?” pg.
 47

-So now it’s only 469?
-Back on page twenty-five, James Tracy claimed that it was 600:
+So now it’s 469?
+Back on page twenty-five, James Tracy claimed it was 600:

 “The ‘iconic’ photograph that was taken by Shannon Hicks, Associate Editor of The Newtown Bee, which Dennis Cimino and I have subjected to an extensive and detailed analysis.
 It is the only photo we have of any children being evacuated from the school” pg.
 48

-In reality, Fetzer and his crew have absolutely seen other photos of students being evacuated (in fact, Fetzer makes reference to one of these photos later, on page fifty-one); they just refuse to believe that they’re real.
-Sandy Hook Facts has produced a large number of photos showing students being evacuated on their website, which I’ll link to here rather than repeat their work.
+In reality, Fetzer and his crew have definitely seen the other evacuation photos.
+(He even references one of them later, on page fifty-one.)
+They just refuse to accept that they’re real.
+Sandy Hook Facts has already done the heavy lifting, publishing numerous evacuation photos on their site, which I’ll link here instead of rehashing their work.

 “On the basis of a shadow analysis, Dan concluded that the Shannon Hicks’ photograph was taken at 9:45 AM on 12 November 2012, over a month before Sandy Hook.” pg.
 48

-In the previous chapter, a mere five pages earlier, Wolfgang Halbig claimed that Governor Dan Malloy was first informed of the Obama administration’s plan to fake a school shooting at an abandoned school in Connecticut by Attorney General Eric Holder on November 27th, 2012.
-Yet these allegedly staged evacuation photos were taken fifteen days earlier?
-For a “drill” that they didn’t know was happening?
+In the previous chapter, a mere five pages back, Halbig claims that Governor Dan Malloy was first informed on November 27, 2012, by Attorney General Eric Holder of a plan to stage a school shooting in Connecticut.
+Yet, according to Halbig, these supposedly “staged” evacuation photos were taken 15 days earlier?
+For a “drill” no one knew was happening?

 “The cars there on 14 December 2012 don’t look the same as in Hicks’ photograph.” pg.
 49

-I can only assume that when Fetzer writes that the cars “don’t look the same”, he means that they aren’t the same cars.
-I’m not really sure as he doesn’t elaborate or bother to provide any proof.
-Regardless, this is a strange direction for him to go in as he also makes the claim back on page twelve that the parking lot was filled with “used or abandoned cars”.
-If this photo was actually taken in October or November of 2012, as Fetzer claims, then why not just leave them in the same spot for a month or two?
+When Fetzer says the cars “don’t look the same,” I can only assume he’s implying they’re somehow not the same cars—though he doesn’t actually elaborate or provide any evidence.
+Regardless, this is a strange route for him to take, considering he also claims back on page twelve that the parking lot was filled with “used or abandoned cars.”
+So if this photo was actually taken in October or November 2012, as he alleges, then why not just leave the cars in the same spots for a month or two?

-Issues with logic aside, this is an especially stupid claim to make as we can easily compare the cars seen in the evacuation photos to those in the raw helicopter video feed taken shortly after the evacuations.
-There’s a small caveat here in that the video from the helicopter (naturally) shows mainly the tops and occasionally the sides of these cars and from a substantial distance while the evacuation photos, taken on the ground and from only a few yards away from most of the cars, show mainly the sides and rears.
-However, in spite of this, it’s still clear that the evacuation photographs and the helicopter footage (as well as the crime scene photographs, which I’ll also include) depict the same exact cars.
+Setting aside the obvious issues with logic, this claim is especially foolish because we can easily compare the cars in the evacuation photos to those in the helicopter footage taken shortly after the evacuations.
+While the helicopter feed mostly shows the tops and occasionally the sides of these cars from a considerable distance, the evacuation photos, taken on the ground and close up, show more of the sides and rears.
+Still, even with these slight differences in perspective, it’s clear that the cars seen in the evacuation photos, helicopter footage, and even in crime scene photos are indeed the same.

-To demonstrate, I’ll start with what I’ll refer to as “evacuation photo #1” by Shannon Hicks:
+To demonstrate, here’s what I’ll refer to as “evacuation photo #1” taken by Shannon Hicks:

 The vehicles seen in the above photo are: